Editor’s Note: This post has been updated with new content and links.

 Facebook’s PPC bidding operates on an auction-type bidding system, just like Google Ads.
 Believe me, it’s a science on its own.

 To customize your ad budget, go to your campaign’s Budget & Schedule section.

 When using Facebook Ads Manager, you can select between Daily and Lifetime Budget.

-Daily budget: Facebook will spend a set amount of money every day during your campaign dates.
+Facebook will spend a set amount of money every day during your campaign dates.

 Note that when you set your daily budget, you’re setting an average.
 This means that Facebook will try to get you roughly your daily budget’s worth of results for every day along the campaign runway.

 On certain days, when Facebook sees better opportunities, it may spend up to 25% more than your daily budget.